gibbz00/rops/README.md

 ## Goals

 * Full `sops` encrypted file compatibility.
 Decrypt any `sops` file using `rops` and vice versa.
-* Also available as a high quality rust library.
+* Available as a high quality rust library.

 ## Non-Goals